cocoastorm/vue-paypal-checkout/README.md

 }
 ```

-Due to a Vue.js restriction, you'll have to pass it as a `buttonStyle` prop to the component instead if you want to style your PayPal Checkout Button.
+Due to a Vue.js restriction, you'll have to pass it as a `button-style` prop to the component instead if you want to style your PayPal Checkout Button.

 ``` js
 data () {